SeedsEvolution/SeedsEvolution/README.md

 ### Questions?
 Have some questions?
-Hit us out on twitter @seedsevolution
+Hit us up on twitter! @seedsevolution